Trust is hard to build yet necessary for any great website. If you can’t generate trust with your readers, then why would they come back to your site?

 You can also design your own branding with similar page elements such as icons and vector illustrations.

 For instance, Skurt uses engaging graphics on their homepage to visualize the essence of their car booking business.
-These smart illustrations can work well to guide visitors through the features of the site.
+These smart illustrations can work well to guide visitors through the site’s features .

 Find whatever branding ideas work best for your site and try them out.
 Run split tests for different ideas to see which ones perform better than others.